Chemical safety

 KLARA product database

 The register must be updated continuously and at the beginning of each calendar year KI conducts a chemical inventory in KLARA.
-In KLARA there is also a risk assessment tool.

 In KLARA it is possible to:

-- Search for information of chemical products in the product database
+• search for information of chemical products in the product database

-- Take out lists and reports
+• extract lists and reports

 Information on current KLARA courses is published in KLARA.
 Select “Course booking” (left column of KLARA’s start page).